 The driver works only with the GDI, GDI+ and Cairo base drivers, but you can use it in other platforms without the risk of compilation error.
 If you attempt to create a canvas in another platform, function cdCreateCanvas will return NULL.

 The canvas is created by means of a call to function cdCreateCanvas(CD_EMF, Data), after which other CD functions can be called as usual.
 Parameter Data has the following format:

 It must include the filename and the canvas' dimensions.
 The filename must be inside double quotes (") if it has spaces.
 Width and height are provided in pixels (note the lowercase "x" between them).
-Resolution (the number of pixels per millimeter) is always the screen resolution.
+Resolution is the number of pixels per millimeter; its default value is the screen resolution.

 Any amount of such canvases may exist simultaneously.
 Function cdCreateCanvas opens the file, and a call to function cdKillCanvas is required to close the file properly.